Internationalization

 • ICU-grade number/date/currency formatting.
 Use stdlib (time,

-already covered; bolt formatting on top.
+covered; add formatting on top yourself.

 • Pre-bundled CLDR plural rules for every language.
 Only English